-A few months ago I started to learn more about TypeScript.
-It was refreshing and in the process I learned a lot about type based programming in general.
-So the natural urge of a programmer learning a new technique he or she enjoys hit me: I wanted to rewrite everything I’ve ever built using TypeScript.
+A few months ago I started learning more about TypeScript.
+It was very refreshing and I learned a lot about type-based programming in general.
+So I was overcome by the natural urge of every programmer who is learning a new technique that they enjoy: I wanted to rewrite everything I ever built with TypeScript.

 I don’t know exactly why I thought starting with node-sass-magic-importer, which is one of my bigger projects, was a good idea.
 The enthusiasm of using my newly acquired TypeScript skills on a real project was just overwhelming.

 Don’t ever rewrite your codebase from scratch